 The great thing about using this method and cook time is you get a nice bit of crisp on the edges but the filling stays soft and moist.

 I don’t add a lot of seasonings because there is plenty with the spaghetti sauce.
-I just add a bit of salt and pepper in with the meat, or whatever I have on hand that sounds good.
+Just add a bit of salt and pepper in with the meat, or whatever I have on hand that sounds good.
 Ready made taco seasoning or fajita packets work really well too in order to add a bunch of flavor.